Britain Mourns Death Of Prince Philip - UrduPoint

 The death of the Duke of Edinburgh is a profound loss for the 94-year-old monarch, who once described him as her "strength and stay all these years".

-The Queen announced his death "with deep sorrow" after he died peacefully in the morning at Windsor Castle, west of London, the palace said in a statement.
+The Queen announced the death "with deep sorrow... of her beloved husband" in a short statement, which said he passed away peacefully in the morning at Windsor Castle, west of London.

-"The Royal Family join with people around the world in mourning his loss," the statement said, triggering an official period of national mourning before his funeral.
+"The Royal Family join with people around the world in mourning his loss," it added.

+The announcement triggered an official period of national mourning before his funeral, the date of which has yet to be announced but had been planned to be within eight days.

 Flags were lowered to half-mast on public buildings as part of a well-rehearsed protocol that included the pealing of bells, planned gun salutes on Saturday and the recall of parliament on Monday.